camillelamy/explainers/coop_reporting.md

 We continue computing the **cross-origin opener policy value** *value* as currently defined.
 For the *report only value*, we do the following:

-1. If the *Cross-Origin-Opener-Policy* header is absent or cannot be parsed, then return *unsafe-none*.
+1. If the *Cross-Origin-Opener-Policy-Report-Only* header is absent or cannot be parsed, then return *unsafe-none*.
-2. If the *Cross-Origin-Opener-Policy* header's bare item is "unsafe-none", then return *unsafe-none*.
+2. If the *Cross-Origin-Opener-Policy-Report-Only* header's bare item is "unsafe-none", then return *unsafe-none*.
-3. If the *Cross-Origin-Opener-Policy* header's bare item is "same-origin-allow-popups", then return *same-origin-allow-popups*.
+3. If the *Cross-Origin-Opener-Policy-Report-Only* header's bare item is "same-origin-allow-popups", then return *same-origin-allow-popups*.
-4. If the *Cross-Origin-Opener-Policy* header's bare item is "same-origin", then:
+4. If the *Cross-Origin-Opener-Policy-Report-Only* header's bare item is "same-origin", then:
 	1. If the response's **cross-origin embedder policy** *value* is *require-corp* or its *report only value* is *require-corp*, then return *same-origin-plus-coep*.
 	2. Otherwise, return *same-origin*.

-> This means that setting both HTTP headers "Cross-Origin-Opener-Policy-Report-Only=same-origin" and "Cross-Origin-Embedder-Policy-Report-Only=require-corp" will lead the document to have a report only COOP value of *same-origin-plus-coep*.
+> This means that setting both HTTP headers "Cross-Origin-Opener-Policy-Report-Only=same-origin" and "Cross-Origin-Embedder-Policy-Report-Only=require-corp" will lead the document to have a report only COOP value of *same-origin-plus-COEP*.
 We do this to help facilitate deployment of both COOP and COEP: if developers want to eventually have both, they do not need to choose which one should move out of report-only mode first.

 ## Safe URLs for reporting